System Administration

 Field Description and Usage

-Organization Name Unique identifier for the client organization, used for data isolation, reporting, and administrative organization within the multi-tenant environment
+Organization Name Identifier for the client organization, used for data isolation, reporting, and administration within the multi-tenant environment

 Organization Context Switching